dchouzer/SLogo/README.md

-        everytime we see this, we should automatically note that we have a variable being taken in for our command note also that we should be able to take multiple paremeters in methods need to figure out how the parser can go back and grab the method... this means that we need to have a log of all strings within the text input
+        everytime we see this, we should automatically note that we have a variable being taken in for our command note also that we should be able to take multiple paremeters in methods need to figure out how the model can go back and grab the method... this means that we need to have a log of all strings within the text input